Script step

 props = context.properties

-You should always prevent runtime error by checking for NoneType or missing keys.
+You should always prevent runtime errors by checking for NoneType or missing keys.

 def your_function(context: wizata_dsapi.Context):